 Erin Price is the Program Manager for the Diversity, Equity, and Well-Being team.
 Erin has a wealth of experience providing leadership and decision support in executing a variety of projects in administrative, educational, clinical operations/quality improvement, and diversity, equity, and inclusion (DEI) spaces.
 Prior to coming to the Department of Internal Medicine, she was a project manager in the U-M Department of Obstetrics & Gynecology for nearly six years and was responsible for their DEI initiatives and implementation.
 Additionally, Erin teaches diversity and cultural communication courses, as adjunct faculty, in the University of Toledo College of Business and Innovation.
 Erin received her undergraduate degree from the University of Michigan and her master’s degree from the University of Toledo.

-Gretchen O’Hair serves the DOIM as Senior Administrative Assistant supporting the Office of DEI & Well-Being.
-Bringing 10 years of experience at U-M in various administrative roles, Gretchen also serves as a facilitator of the U-M Voices of the Staff Striving for Well Being Team, MHealthy Champion, and Planet Blue Ambassador.
-She has a demonstrated commitment and passion for promoting diversity, equity, inclusion, and well-being, breaking down barriers, enriching the climate of our university, and seeks to lead others in understanding the importance of fostering a healthy culture, environment, and positive relationships that engage and support faculty, staff, and our community.
+Gretchen O’Hair serves as Administrative Specialist Associate supporting Michigan Medicine Department of Internal Medicine Office of Diversity, Equity, Inclusion (DEI) & Well-Being.
+She has a demonstrated commitment and passion for promoting diversity, equity, inclusion, and well-being, breaking down barriers, enriching the climate of our university, advocating for mental health, and seeks to lead others in understanding the importance of fostering a healthy culture, environment, and positive relationships that engage and support faculty, staff, and our community.
 Gretchen joined the Office of DEI & Well-Being in April 2022.

 IMPOWER Council